 The train departs from Woodlands Train Checkpoint nearest to Marsiling Station.
 Get out of the Marsiling Station from Exit C and cross the overhead bridge to the bus stop opposite the station.
 Take bus 856 for four stops and stop at Woodlands Train Checkpoint bus stop.
 (Be careful not to go to Woodlands Checkpoint where travellers going to JB by car and bus goes through, it is different!)

 When you reach the train checkpoint, make your way to the ticketing counter to exchange Easybook’s booking confirmation with the actual ticket.
-You can then proceed to the immigration area at the second floor.
+You can then proceed to the immigration area on the second floor.
 You will clear both Singapore’s and Malaysia’s immigration before you board the train and since the area is special for the train passengers, the queue was short and quick!

-The immigration are will open 30 minutes before the train departure time and will close 10 minutes.
+The immigration will open 30 minutes before the train departure time and will close 10 minutes.
 Just be sure to arrive before it closes else you will not be allowed to board the train.
-If you manage to get yourself into the immigration area before it closes, you will definitely be able to board the train as the train will wait until all passengers in the immigration has boarded before leaving.
+If you manage to get yourself into the immigration area before it closes, you will definitely be able to board the train as the train will wait until all passengers in the immigration have boarded before leaving.

 We arrived 15 minutes before the departure time and I thought we would miss the train because the immigration queue was still long but they waited for everyone to clear before departing.
-Eventually the train left 15 minutes late – Do not make any appointments too near your supposedly ‘Arrival Time’ because the train will definitely arrive later because of the wait.
+Eventually, the train left 15 minutes late – Do not make any appointments too near your supposedly ‘Arrival Time’ because the train will definitely arrive later because of the wait.

 Strictly no photos once you step into the immigration area and on the platform but photos were allowed inside the train.
 As you can see, the train is quite old and run down but for a five-minute ride, I am sure it’s okay.
 I also saw other photos of the KTM train that looks newer so perhaps it just depends on your luck.

-Also, eventhough the tickets indicate your seat number, I did not see anyone sitting at their allocated seat.
+Also, even though the tickets indicate your seat number, I did not see anyone sitting at their allocated seat.
 Most people were crowding on the first two trains because it’s nearest to the exit escalator on the JB side.
 If you want to sit, go to the third or fourth train and there will be plenty of space!